brianpm/hacknostics/README.md

 The repo is organized into Notebooks, utilities (`util`), and notes (`docs`).

+## Examples
+This is now the main feature of hacknostics.
+Included are both Notebooks and python scripts.
+These are recreating many of the NCL examples.
+Specifically using minimal packages; focused on numpy, xarray, matplotlib, and cartopy.
+Lots of notes and comments about what works well and what doesn't.
+These examples try to keep the basic style of the NCL examples to the extent possible.

 ## Notebooks

 Example applications are shown in these Notebooks.